Damn it’s hot in here. With a thought, my armor shifted across my skin, scraping what felt like gallons of water away from my skin.

 AwkwardDisquiet.
 Hearing Cecelia talk like that wasn’t fun for me, either.
 “Okay, point made.”
 And let us never speak of it again.
 “Far as I’m concerned, if they’re happy then it’s none of my business.”
 And if they’re not happy, it’s still not my business.

 “I guess you’re right.”
-Chloe put more speed into pushing the boat.
+Now that she’d had some time to recover, she put more speed into pushing the boat.
 DeterminedProtective.
 “But he’d better not hurt her.”

 “I’d say he’s not that stupid,” Cecelia said.
-“But jumping in the sack with friends of business partners isn’t smart.”
+“But jumping in the sack with friends of business partners ain’t smart.
+He ain’t the type who can do anything real bad, though.”

 She descended back into the boat, her aura depleted to the deep blue color which indicated she was seconds from falling out of the sky.
 “Sorry, guess I got a little carried away.”

 AcceptanceApproval ReliefLove.
 Cecelia looked up at the railing of the Last Horizon.
 “You lifted seven tons in flight for twenty seconds.
-When Wiki puts that online, no one’s ever going to believe it.”
+When Wiki puts that online, no one’s ever going to believe it.
+That’s the kinda scary-powerful they make for movies, not real life.”

 “Quite the find,” Paul spoke even as I drew my metal back to me.
 “Davin says it’s a forty-two pound long gun, Spanish origins mid eighteenth century.
 Could be pirate hunter, or maybe it was blown off course, or it could be a British ship with captured weapons.
 It’s military, whatever the story.”

 I stepped forward, to give the girls a chance to recover from their exertion; of the three of us, mine was the only power that didn’t deplete the user.
+If either of them tried to talk now, it would be obvious they were exhausted; a sign of weakness.
 “There’s a lot more down there.
 It was either armed to the teeth, or transporting weapons.”

 Paul handed over his clipboard, with our now familiar paperwork.
 “In that case, it could be more than one ship.
-Davin says he couldn’t find any records which fit, but if they met a hurricane on their way north, there may not be proper records.”
+Davin says he couldn’t find any records which fit, but there usually aren’t for the old ones.
+And if they caught a hurricane which blew them north, then what records do exist could easily be in French, Spanish or Portuguese.”

 Pity I’m not a history buff, or this would be fascinating.
 I clicked the pen, then got to reading the details of this mission.
 I couldn’t make heads or tails of the latitude and longitude, though I understood ‘six miles ESE from Wilmington, NC’.
 I signed as Damascus, confirming the listed recovery of a long gun cannon as our sample.
 “You’ll have to tell me what your guys find in the morning.”

 Paul took the signed paperwork.
 “Of course.
-I’ll have my men tarp this for the night, handle it when the sun’s up.”
+I’ll have my men secure and tarp this for the night, take care of the rest when the sun’s up.”
 He’d already started moving back toward the largest thing we’d pulled out of the ocean thus far.
 Whatever else, some museum was in for some interesting new exhibits.

 The sheet which partitioned off my area opened and Chloe stepped in, still wet from her own shower.
 “Are you awake?”